Tahini Pumpkin Pie

 4. When ready to bake, dust a work surface with flour.
 Roll the dough into a 12-inch round.
 It should be large enough so that there is at least a 1-inch border surrounding a 9-inch pie pan when inverted over top of the dough.
 Use a paring knife to trim the dough of any excess.
 Place the dough into the pie pan leaving the extra dough to hang over the sides.
 Tuck the edges under the dough and crimp the sides.
 Let the dough chill in the fridge while you make the filling.

-6. Place the pumpkin puree, tahini, eggs, sugar, cinnamon, salt, ginger, clove and nutmeg into a food processor.
-Turn the food processor on and puree until the ingredients are well combined.
-Remove the top, scrape down the sides and let the food processor run once more.
-This time, slowly stream in the milk.
+6. In a food processor combine into a purée the pumpkin, tahini, eggs, sugar, cinnamon, salt, ginger, clove, and nutmeg.
+Scrape down the sides and run the food processor once more.
+This time, while slowly streaming in the milk.
 Once all the milk has been incorporated and the pie filling has become creamy and smooth, pour the mixture into the pie crust.

 7. Use a spoon to drop 4 small blobs of tahini into the pumpkin mix and use the back of a clean spoon to swirl the tahini through the pumpkin mix and create whatever design you think looks good.

-8. Bake in the oven for 15 minutes.
-Lower the heat to 350°F and continue to bake for 35 minutes more.
-Remove from oven and let cool on a cooling rack until completely cool.
+8. Bake in the oven for 15 minutes, and lower the heat to 350 °F and continue to bake for 35 minutes more.
+Remove from the oven and let cool on a cooling rack until completely cool.

-9. Once the pie is completely cool, slice the pie and serve each portion with a dollop of whipped cream or creme fraîche is even better.
+9. Once completely cool, slice the pie and serve each portion with a dollop of whipped cream or creme fraîche.

 Also in Recipes

 This recipe comes from Jessie Sheehan's new book Snackable Bakes, which we cannot wait to bake our way through!